michael-gann/splitwise-clone/README.md

 ## Usage

 ### Friending
-Users can add friends who have an account created to keep track of expenses.
+On the main dashboard page after logging in, you can see your friends on the left side of the screen.
+Here you can type the username of a friend you would like to add and they will be added as your friend.
+Then you can start adding expenses with that friend when one of you pays for, well, anything!

 ### Expenses
-Users can create expenses between multiple friends to keep track of how much money they owe a friend or are owed by a friend.
+You can create expenses between multiple (or one) friends to keep track of how much money you owe a friend or are owed by a friend.
+The button for adding an expense is to the right of the **Dashboard** title on the dashboard page.
+Expenses can be added anytime, by any friend, but you won't have the option of including someone on a transaction unless you are friends.
+A modal will pop-up, allowing you to enter the friends to include on a transaction, the title for the expense (Maybe it was Dinner, or a Movie), the amount that was paid for that expense, who paid for that expense, and the date of the expense.
+Clicking save will save the expense to the app.

 ### Transaction History
-Users can see their recent activity to see who added them to an expense or who they've added to an expense.
+You can see your recent activity which will show you who added you to an expense or who you have added to an expense.
+Here you can click a transaction to expand it to view more detail about the transaction.

 ### Comments
-Users can comment on expenses to share their thoughts about any expense they are involved in.
+You can click on a transaction to add a comment on it for others involved in the transaction to see.

 ## DB Schema